 Lukas Goretzki joined the Department of Accounting in February 2018.
 He holds a doctorate from WHU – Otto Beisheim School of Management.
 His main research interests are the roles/identities of controllers, budgeting, forecasting, performance management and the effects of digitalization on the finance function as well as management accounting and control processes.
-His research was published in journals such as Accounting, Organizations and Society, Contemporary Accounting Research, Management Accounting Research, European Accounting Review or Accounting and Business Research.
+His research draws on qualitative methodologies and was published in journals such as Accounting, Organizations and Society, Contemporary Accounting Research, Management Accounting Research, European Accounting Review or Accounting and Business Research.
 Lukas is a member of the International Committee of the Management Accounting Section (MAS) of the American Accounting Association (AAA), an editor of the journal Qualitative Research in Accounting and Management (Ranked A in the ABDC Journal Quality List) and an editorial board member of Accounting and Business Research (ABS 3 journal).
 He is also the director for the research area management accounting & control at the department of accounting.

 Carlsson-Wall, M., Goretzki, L., Kraus, K., Lind, J. (forthcoming): Exploring the role of management control anchor practices in new product development, in: European Accounting Review